DAMarkoff/PetProject_Service_Station/Readme.txt

 		/users/user_info
 		/warehouse
 		/vehicle
-		/storage_order
+		/storage_order			- update
-		/tire_service_order
+		/tire_service_order		- update

 ToDo Dmitrii:

-				- replace fetchone() to get_value_from_table() - if more than one?
 				- add a state vehicle number column to the user_vehicle table and in the output info in the user_info and [PUT] service order insetead of user_vehicle_id
-				- update user_info (service_order)
-				- add service_order types
-				- validate required fields (not flield is not working) test: False, True, '   ' (spaces)
+				- validate required fields (not filleld is not working) test: False, True, '   ' (spaces)
-				- change the user_info - tire_service_order - add sum of duration

 		- user_vehicle_id in storage_order [PUT]?
-		- remove storage_order_cost from /storage_order [PUT] and add optional user_vehicle_id
-		- using conn.close()?

 	In progress:
 		- swagger
-		- dates when workers are selected
-		- put the timestamp in the DB as result of [POST]

 	- vehicle.name in /vehicle	[POST] - ok, but in [PUT]?
-	- dates: change the storage_order dates
-    - hello message when the user has been registered
     - 401 status code when the email or token does not exist?
     - change password
     - restore password

-    - estimate the service time and store it in the tire_service_order !check!   - when the user deletes the tasks - delete them from the tire_service_order ON CASCADE

-    - rename the DB field's names and def's names to full

-	- drop pass column from users
+	- drop pass column from users?
-	- warehouse:
-		- create an on demand summary JSON report

-	- the user can delete a tire_service_order with an expired date
 	- the user can create two tire_service_orders for the same vehicle on the same date and time
 	- schedule (for workers)
 	- add to list_of_works how to choose a worker